When you first start shooting, you are often regaled with numerous stories about how difficult it was to get a firearms licence. Common myths include:

 Before you send your application form to your local licensing office, check that you have completed your form accurately and signed where you need to.
 Then go through the following checklist:

 - Completed Firearms Application Form 101 – take a copy for your records

-- Four passport photo’s – two signed and dated on back by referees, one signed and dated on back by you, one blank
+- Four passport photo’s – two signed and dated on the back by referees, one signed and dated on the back by you, one blank

-- Cheque for Application Fee – made payable to local licensing body
+- A cheque for Application Fee – made payable to the local licensing body

 - A covering letter if you need one – if there are any special circumstances regarding your health or situation some licensing departments will appreciate a concise well-written cover letter that explains everything

 - Remember to ensure your two referees send their forms back also

 At some stage during the processing of your application, you will be contacted by your Firearms Enquiry Officer, but there is no reason to panic!
 The Firearms Enquiry Officer is there to establish your suitability to possess firearms.
 Some organisations would have you believe they are out to get you and don’t want anyone having firearms, this simply isn’t true as if it were and they succeeded, they’d be out of a job.

 We have one of the lowest instances of gun crime in the world, and 99.9% of the crimes we do have are committed by people who do not have licences; criminals using illegal and untraceable firearms.

 When the small percentages of licence holders who aren’t fit to have firearms do commit crimes and atrocities this falls on the shoulders of the FEOs.
 This is rarely their fault as mental episodes of this severity are very hard, if not impossible to predict.